mattambrogi/mattambrogi/README.md

 - [Shopify for Job Boards](https://github.com/mattambrogi/job-board-platform)

-📫 If you'd like to reach me about anything: matthewambrogi [at] gmail dotcom
+📫 If you'd like to reach me about anything: matthew.ambrogi [at] gmail dotcom

 <!--
 **mattambrogi/mattambrogi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.